 Local Government Information

-Submitting Local Government: City of Woodstock
+Submitting Local Government: Ciry of Woodstock

-Individual completing form and Mailing Address: Richard McLeod 103 Arnold Mill Rd Woodstock, GA 30188
+Richard McLeod Director of Planning and Economic Development 103 Arnold Mill Rd Woodstock, GA 30188

 Telephone: (770)592-6037

 Fax: (770)926-1375

 E-mail (only one): rmcleod@woodstockga.gov

 Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
 If a project is to be located in more than one jurisdiction and, in total, the project meets or exceeds a DRI threshold, the local government in which the largest portion of the project is to be located is responsible for initiating the DRI review process.